fabiosalzano/first-dapp-tutorial/README.md

 Download the repository.
 Open a command prompt and place it within the project folder.

 First of all, you need to have NodeJs installed on your pc.
-In your command prompt type the following commands:
+After installing NodeJs, in your command prompt type the following commands:

 ```sh
 $ npm install ganache-cli web3 solc
 ```

-To start listening for communication between eh dapp and the Ganache network, you have to type:
+To start listening for communications between the Dapp and Ganache, you have to type:

 ```sh
 $ node_modules\.bin\ganache-cli
 ```

-In an another command prompt window, you can deploy the smart contract you found in the project just typing this command:
+Open another command prompt window, and deploy the smart contract you found in the project just typing this command:

 ```sh
 $ node deploy.js --contractPath=contracts/Booking.sol --contractName=Booking --contractInputParams=OrangeRoom,YellowRoom